SimonPfeifer/readEagle/README.md

 # readEagle

-This python module is aimed at reading in data from all the possible EALGE and BAHAMAS hdf5 output files.
+This python module can be used to read in data from the EALGE and BAHAMAS simultion HDF5 output files.
 It also applies h-factor corrections and can return the quantities in physical or comoving coordinates.
 The reading of the data uses an underlying set of C++ routines that read the different files that make up a snapshot in parrallel for higher throughput.

 Disclaimer: There is no reason to believe that the routine presented here will work, return correct results, compile or not create a black hole absorbing the Universe.
 Please check what you do and verify that the results returned are sensible.